 Begin the day examining royal artifacts at the National Museum, then browse the traditional handicrafts on display at the Bogyoke Aung San Market.
 After lunch, see the colossal reclining Buddha that stretches more than 200 feet at Chauk Htat Gyi Pagoda, and attend a talk on Myanmar’s changing political climate.
 Sule Shangri-La Hotel (B,L,D)

 Day 3 — Mandalay

 Transfer to the airport this morning and catch a flight to Mandalay.
-Explore the city wall and its moat, which encompass the Mandalay palace complex—a reconstruction of the final royal residence of the Burmese monarchy.
-Continue to the Shwe Nandaw Monastery and admire its intricate teak carvings; then see the 729 chiseled marble slabs of Kuthodaw Pagoda.
+Visit the holy palace complex of Ananda temple.
+Then continue to the Shwe Nandaw Monastery to admire its intricate teak carvings, and see the 729 chiseled marble slabs of Kuthodaw Pagoda.
 Later, sail the Irrawaddy to Mingun, home to a massive, unfinished pagoda.
 Mandalay Hill Resort (B,L,D)

 Day 4 — Mandalay